two-torial/two-torial/docs/games/chunithmsunplus/setup.md

 	If everything has been set up correctly, you should now be at the games Attract Screen.
 	`F2` and `F3` will let you insert service/coin credits (`1` and `2` on older versions of segatools).
 	Now we know the game is working, we can move on to configuring controllers and network access.

+!!! note "Dipswitch Settings:"
+	The dipswitch settings, `dipsw1`, `dipsw2` and `dipsw3`, are not set the very first time you run the game, as some system files still need to be created.
+If the game is running at the wrong frame rate, you may need to exit and re-open the game for these settings to apply.

 ### Further Configuration